forio/contour/src/documentation/supported_data_formats.md

 ###Advantages of Automatic Conversion

-It might seem excessive to have Narwhal automatically convert all data series to such a verbose format.
+It might seem excessive to have Contour automatically convert all data series to such a verbose format.
 However, this conversion makes [exposing and exporting](#narwhal) much easier.
 As the author of an `.expose()` or `.export()` function, you always know exactly what form of data you'll be receiving.